neuralvis/elpa-mirror/gnu/nhexl-mode-readme.txt

-- `nhexl-nibble-edit-mode': a "nibble editor" minor mode. where the cursor pretends to advance by nibbles (4-bit) and the self-insertion keys (which only work for hex-digits) will only modify the nibble under point.
+- `nhexl-nibble-edit-mode': a "nibble editor" minor mode. where the cursor pretends to advance by nibbles (4-bit) and the self-insertion keys let you edit the hex digits directly.

 - `nhexl-overwrite-only-mode': a minor mode to try and avoid moving text.
   In this minor mode, not only self-inserting keys overwrite existing